‘And how shall they hear

 The believers in Berea grew in their faith because of their diligence in searching the Scriptures daily, and they set the biblical standard for all Christians today.
 Even as we hear the teaching and preaching of God’s Word, we must not neglect our individual responsibilities of studying God’s Word.

 5. The flock must judge all teaching and preaching of God’s Word.

 ‘These things I have written to you concerning those who try to deceive you.
 But the anointing which you have received from Him abides in you, and you do not need that anyone teach you; but as the same anointing teaches you concerning all things, and is true, and is not a lie, and just as it has taught you, you will abide in Him.’
 (1 John 2:26-27, NKJV)

-As we hear the teaching and preaching of God’s Word, we must be careful to ‘judge all things’ (1 Corinthians 2:15a, NKJV), so that ‘we should no longer be children, tossed to and fro and carried about with every wind of doctrine’ (Ephesians 4:14a, NKJV).
+As we hear the teaching and preaching of God’s Word, we must be careful to ‘judge all things’ (1 Cor.
+2:15a, NKJV), so that ‘we should no longer be children, tossed to and fro and carried about with every wind of doctrine’ (Eph.
+4:14a, NKJV).

 This is especially important, as Paul warns us of what will happen in the last days: ‘For the time will come when they will not endure sound doctrine, but according to their own desires, because they have itching ears, they will heap up for themselves teachers; and they will turn their ears away from the truth, and be turned aside to fables.’
 (2 Tim.
 4:3-4, NKJV)